tuanx18/data-engineer-portfolio/README.md

 **Description**: This collection provides measurements and predicts of water quality related to potability, which is the acceptability of water for human consumption.
 The major goal of the dataset is to provide insights into water quality characteristics and aid in deciding whether or not the water is potable.
 On this project, I employed machine learning techniques to anticipate the outcome of water sample records for following usage.
 The outcomes of models such as Categorical Boosting Classifier and Gaussian Naive Bayes Classifier may not be optimal due to the instability and disconnection between data fields.

-**Skills**: To determine the water if it is drinkable or not based on the statistics given
+**Goal**: To determine the water if it is drinkable or not based on the statistics given

+**Skills**: data cleaning, data analysis, data visualization, machine learning, predictive models, confusion matrix, balancing data.

 **Technology**: Python, Pandas, Matplotlib, Histplot, Correlation Heatmap, Confusion Matrix, Classification Report, Gaussian Naive Bayes, CatBoost, SMOTE, Binning, Clustering